 How to clean a PVC yoga mat

-PVC mats are 'closed-cell structures', meaning they can withstand a lot more in terms of rigorous cleaning and don't absorb water, or in fact sweat.
+PVC mats – the lightweight foam mats you'll find in many yoga studios – are 'closed-cell structures', meaning they can withstand a lot more in terms of rigorous cleaning and don't absorb water, or in fact sweat.
 However, this doesn't mean other germs won't gather on the surface.

 Essentially PVC mats are non-porous, which means you can use soapy water and a towel to remove grime from the surface.
 Don't be afraid to give these types of mats a good dousing of soapy water; they can take it.
 Using a disinfectant after this initial clean is a good idea to ensure any bacteria are fully removed.